Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Application

 \section{Application}

-With our modeling approach, we analyze the distribution of the female share in a couple's total labor income in Germany.
+We use our approach to analyze the distribution of the women's share in a couple's total labor income in Germany depending on covariates.
 Note that for simplicity we use the terms East/West Germany also after reunification.
-Although we refer to \citet{bertrand2015}, we do not focus on the question of whether there is actually a decline in density at 0.5.